 - 1.1.
-There has been an extensive technical staffing establishment exercise where all the Authority's substantive posts and positions were aligned with approved budgetary provision in order to be able to produce a comprehensive vacancy analysis.
-Prepared as at 1st June 2015, the draft establishment analysis provides Members with a breakdown of the numbers of posts and positions that are permanently established, along with those that are covered by interims and those that are vacant.
-Appendix A refers. - 1.2.
-The analysis also indicates numbers of agency workers that have been engaged to cover some of the substantive unfilled positions, pending decisions being made regarding permanent recruitment, reorganisation or position deletion. - 1.3.
-Due to the complexity and engagement of various stakeholders in the process (service managers; Finance and HR Business Partners), the technical establishment exercise has taken eight months of dedicated focus and additional resources to achieve. - 1.4.
-The organisation is nearly in a position to have a fully accounted and funded baseline position agreed between HR, service managers and finance.
-Once formally agreed, this will be the basis from which any subsequent staffing structural changes can be approved, amended and monitored.
+Members received an initial analysis of vacancies held in the Authority as at 1st June 2015.
+Further analysis was requested to define vacant posts as expressed as FTEs (full-time equivalents), and those covered by interim/temporary workers.
+This report provides that further information. - 1.2.
+Following an extensive technical staffing establishment exercise where all the Authority's substantive posts and positions were aligned with approved budgetary provision, a comprehensive overview of the staffing establishment is now available.
+The analysis presented in this report, as at 1st October 2015, provides Members with a detailed breakdown of the numbers of posts that are technically established, comprising the organisational staffing structure; those that are filled; that are unfilled by any replacement and those that remain vacant at this stage.
+Appendix A refers. - 1.3.
+The analysis also indicates numbers of agency workers that have been engaged to cover some of the substantive unfilled positions, pending decisions being made regarding permanent recruitment, reorganisation or post deletion. - 1.4.
+The organisation now has a fully accounted baseline position from which any subsequent staffing structural changes can be approved, amended and monitored.
 Such a detailed and meticulous exercise is unique amongst medium-sized/larger local authorities.
 Merton has pioneered such an approach.